anirudh8384/Delaunay-Triangulations/README.md

 The Triangulator - a java applet which animates some brute force
  * Delaunay triangulation algorithms of varying computational
  * complexity.
- *
- * Author: Geoff Leach.  gl@cs.rmit.edu.au
- * Date: 29/3/96
- *
- * License to copy and use this software is granted provided that
- * appropriate credit is given to both RMIT and the author.
- *
- * The point of the applet is educational:
- *

  * (a) To illustrate the importance of computational complexity.
  * The three Delaunay triangulation algorithms implemented have
  * computational complexities of O(n^2), O(n^3) and O(n^4).
 The